pyg-team/pytorch_geometric/docs/source/notes/create_dataset.rst

 Creating your own datasets
 ==========================

-Although `PyTorch Geometric <https://github.com/rusty1s/pytorch_geometric>`_ already contains a lot of useful datasets, you may wish to create your own because you recorded data by yourself or want to use a dataset which is not publicly available.
+Although `PyTorch Geometric <https://github.com/rusty1s/pytorch_geometric>`_ already contains a lot of useful datasets, you may wish to create your own dataset with self-recorded or non-publicly available data.

-Implementing datasets by yourself is straightforward and you may have a look at the source code to find out how the various datasets are implemented.
+Implementing datasets by yourself is straightforward and you may want to take a look at the source code to find out how the various datasets are implemented.
 However, we give a brief introduction on what is needed to setup your own dataset.

 We provide two abstract classes for datasets: :class:`torch_geometric.data.Dataset` and :class:`torch_geometric.data.InMemoryDataset`.
 :class:`torch_geometric.data.InMemoryDataset` inherits from :class:`torch_geometric.data.Dataset` and should be used if the whole dataset fits into memory.

-Each dataset gets passed a root folder.
+Following the :obj:`torchvision` convention, each dataset gets passed a root folder which indicates where the dataset should be stored.
 We split up the root folder into two folders: the ``raw_dir``, where the dataset gets downloaded to, and the ``processed_dir``, where the processed dataset is being saved.

 In addition, each dataset can be passed a ``transform``, a ``pre_transform`` and a ``pre_filter`` function, which are ``None`` by default.